Esra-M/iTrace/README.md

 ### 2. Setting Up the Vision Pro Device (only once)
 - Install Xcode and open the project folder.
-- Ensure Mac and Vision Pro are on the same Wi-Fi network.
+- Ensure the Mac and Vision Pro are on the same Wi-Fi network.
 - On the Vision Pro go to Settings > General > Remote Devices.
 - In Xcode open Window > Devices and Simulators, select your device in the Discovered section in the Devices tab.
 - Click Pair and enter the code shown on Vision Pro.